ss-m/DiskBP/README.md

 # DiskBP: Breakpoint-like functionality for Disk I/O
-DiskBP, a kernel driver help you to set breakpoint or notoification on disk read/write
+DiskBP, a kernel driver help you to set breakpoint or get notoification on disk read/write